What is the best piece of advice that you have been given?

 What is your career high so far?

-What would you been if you hadn't become a teacher?
+What would you be if you hadn't become a teacher?

 What do you do on a Friday evening?